Quartz’s clustering features bring both high availability and scalability to your scheduler via fail-over and load balancing functionality.

 Load-balancing occurs automatically, with each node of the cluster firing jobs as quickly as it can.
 When a trigger’s firing time occurs, the first node to acquire it (by placing a lock on it) is the node that will fire it.

 Only one node will fire the job for each firing.
 What I mean by that is, if the job has a repeating trigger that tells it to fire every 10 seconds, then at 12:00:00 exactly one node will run the job, and at 12:00:10 exactly one node will run the job, etc. It won’t necessarily be the same node each time - it will more or less be random which node runs it.
-The load balancing mechanism is near-random for busy schedulers (lots of triggers) but favors the same node for non-busy (e.g. few triggers) schedulers.
+The load balancing mechanism is near-random for busy schedulers (lots of triggers) but favors the same node that just was just active for non-busy (e.g. one or two triggers) schedulers.

 The clustering feature works best for scaling out long-running and/or cpu-intensive jobs (distributing the work-load over multiple nodes).
-If you need to scale out to support thousands of short-running (e.g 1 second) jobs, consider partitioning the set of jobs by using multiple distinct schedulers (including multiple clustered schedulers for HA).
-The scheduler makes use of a cluster-wide lock, a pattern that degrades performance as you add more nodes (when going beyond about three nodes - depending upon your database’s capabilities, etc.).
+If you need to scale out to support thousands of short-running (e.g 1 second) jobs, consider partitioning the set of jobs by using multiple distinct schedulers (and hence multiple sets of tables (with distinct prefixes)).
+Using one scheduler forces the use of a cluster-wide lock, a pattern that degrades performance as you add more clients.

 Enable clustering by setting the “org.quartz.jobStore.isClustered” property to “true”.
 Each instance in the cluster should use the same copy of the quartz.properties file.
 Exceptions of this would be to use properties files that are identical, with the following allowable exceptions: Different thread pool size, and different value for the “org.quartz.scheduler.instanceId” property.
 Each node in the cluster MUST have a unique instanceId, which is easily done (without needing different properties files) by placing “AUTO” as the value of this property.
 See the info about the configuration properties of JDBC-JobStore for more information.